mj-felix/track-my-warranties/README.md

 SENDGRID_API_KEY=key obtained from SendGrid NO_RESPONSE_EMAIL=From email configured with SendGrid
 ```
-Transactional emails inlude: email sent to Admin's email on new user registration and notification emails about expiring warranty.
+Transactional emails inlude:
+-- email sent to Admin's email on new user registration
+-- notification emails about expiring warranty

 For more information about SendGrid setup with Node.js see [the official SendGrid docs](https://sendgrid.com/docs/for-developers/sending-email/quickstart-nodejs/).